SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

         1. Open a poetry slam that is *published* or *fully booked* and create a purchase order in SAP Business One.

-        2. Check that the navigation to the purchase order in SAP Business One works.
+        2. Check that the navigation to the purchase order in SAP Business One functions correctly.

     5. Users can also assign the *SAP Business One Web Client Extension* to the launchpad of the user homepage.